 The Whatcom Alliance for Healthcare Access is a nonprofit organization dedicated to ensuring access to healthcare services for all members of our community.
-Composed of a wide range of partners including leaders from the nonprofit, business and governmental sectors, as well as many local health care organizations, we are dedicated to solving community healthcare problems.
+Waha is composed of a wide range of partners, including leaders from the nonprofit, business, and governmental sectors, as well as many local health care organizations.
+WAHA is dedicated to solving community healthcare problems.

 Healthy Kids are Better Learners: Parents Have Options

 Less likely to receive treatment for injuries…less likely to be immunized… eight times less likely to have a regular source of medical care…five times more likely to receive care in a hospital emergency room.

 Who does this describe?
 Children without health insurance.

 Regardless of a family’s income, the cost of medical care often prevents or delays uninsured children from receiving the care that they need.
 Health insurance increases a family’s access to the medical care that keeps their child a healthy and active learner.